canstar

 Using the doctors and hospitals that participate in your health insurance provider’s medical gap scheme can help to reduce any out-of-pocket expenses that you may be charged.
 If possible, consider asking your health fund first which specialists and hospitals they have a preferred provider contract with before you go for medical treatment.

-It may also be worth asking your medical specialist what their fees will be and how much of that fee will be covered by your private health insurance fund.
-If your out-of-pocket cost is going to be significant, you may wish to discuss alternative medical specialists with your insurer.
+Likewise, it may also be worth asking your medical specialist what their fees will be and how much of that fee will be covered by your private health insurance fund.
+If your out-of-pocket cost is going to be significant, you may wish to discuss alternative medical specialists with your provider.

-In some cases, you could consider switching health insurers to find an option with gap cover that your regular medical professionals also work with.
+In some cases, you could consider switching health insurance providers to find an option with gap cover that your regular medical professionals also work with.